-How to stop people from adding you to WhatsApp Groups Plus Other WhatsApp Features | Tribune Online
+How to stop people from adding you to WhatsApp Groups plus other WhatsApp features | Tribune Online

 Backup and Restore WhatsApp

-Your phone can crash at any point in time and if your whatsapp conversations aren’t backep up, you wouldn’t be able to ever get them
+Your phone can crash at any point in time and if your WhatsApp conversations aren’t backed up, you wouldn’t be able to ever get them

 There are two options for backup: Local and Online backups